dorirabin/til/javascript/language/break-promise-chain-conditionally.md

 ## Attempt 3

 Ok.
 Compromise.
 Add a nested catch-block.
 Even throwing an error from nested catch-block, the outer-catch-block is not executed!
-Where does the error go?

 ```javascript
 function attemp3() {